 - Sarah C. Beasley, Author & Columnist

-We were told we could be anything we wanted if we just put our minds to it.
-That if we did what we loved, the money would follow.
+We were told we could be anything we wanted to be.
+To do what we love, and the money would follow.
+To follow our bliss.

 So what happened?

 Logan Downing set out on the artist’s path in New York in 1995, in a city that was dirty and daring.
 We follow him through the streets of New York as an idealistic young man writing his first novel.
 Logan believes he can have it all — happiness, wealth, success — and that he only needs to work hard and have a little luck.
 And he succeeds wildly, getting his first novel published with Random House all while falling in love with his college sweetheart.
-We get to know his older brother Franklin and his brother’s best friend Alejandro, both fine artists working their way towards success.
+We get to know his older brother Franklin and his brother’s best friend Alejandro, who is gay, both of them fine artists working towards their own dreams.

-He is struggling how to metabolize an unspeakable tragedy that occurred at the same time of his greatest personal triumph.
-The harder he has worked to avoid his past the more it has leached into his present, impacted every part of his life for more than two decades.
+Logan is struggling how to metabolize an unspeakable tragedy that occurred at the same time of his greatest personal triumph.
+The harder he works to avoid his past the more it leaches into his present, impacting every part of his life.

 ‘Only Everything’ is about art and ambition, intimacy and love, privilege and access, and the ruthlessness with which life can crush even the most beautiful of dreams.